Generalized Rindler Wedge and Holographic Observer Concordance: Holographic dual of GRW

 \subsubsection{Equivalence of the entanglement entropy of the reconstructed state and the GRW area}

-As we mentioned in section 4.2, the main obstacle to identifying the dual state to the one with removed IR entanglement is if this procedure could always be done consistently.
-In this subsection, we first explain this problem and specify the corresponding IR entanglement structure in more detail, and take the tripartite entanglement systems as examples to show that this procedure could be done for certain states and could not be done for other states.
-Then we will provide evidence that for holographic states the corresponding IR entanglement could always be removed consistently following the boundary causal structures.
+As we mentioned in section 4.2, the main obstacle to identifying the dual state to the one with removed long-range entanglement is if this procedure could always be done consistently.
+In this subsection, we first explain this problem and specify the corresponding long-range entanglement structure in more detail, and take the tripartite entanglement systems as examples to show that this procedure could be done for certain states and could not be done for other states.
+Then we will provide evidence that for holographic states the corresponding long-range entanglement could always be removed consistently following the boundary causal structures.

-There have been discussions on whether the IR entanglement structure for a time band could be removed in the literature, which is based on the concept of differential entropy.
+There have been discussions on whether the long-range entanglement structure for a time band could be removed in the literature, which is based on the concept of differential entropy.
 Differential entropy is the quantity on the boundary that is dual to the non-extremal surface (hole) area in the bulk \cite{Balasubramanian:2013lsa,Balasubramanian:2018uus,Engelhardt:2018kzk}, named ``hole-ography".
 The information-theoretic interpretation of differential entropy is discussed explicitly in \cite{Czech_2015}.
 In the following, for our purpose to connect the differential entropy to the boundary dual state, we will focus on the effect of the ``time cutoff" and provide an interpretation of the differential entropy that is mathematically equivalent but in a different physical perspective to the one presented in \cite{Czech_2015}.

 In \cite{Balasubramanian:2013lsa,Balasubramanian:2018uus}, it is suggested that the differential entropy reveals the entanglement between scales \cite{Balasubramanian:2011wt}, specifically the entanglement between UV/IR degrees of freedom on the boundary divided by the time cutoff.
 However, this interpretation is somewhat ambiguous because it is difficult to explicitly determine which IR degrees of freedom have been cut due to the energy-time uncertainty of the observer on the boundary, which is constrained to a finite time interval.
 Later, differential entropy is shown to correspond to the {cost to transmit the state of a subregion under the conditions of constrained state merging}.
 The open question of whether differential entropy could be a von Neumann entropy is proposed in \cite{Balasubramanian:2018uus}.
 The challenge of answering it and proving the GRW subspacetime duality lies in mathematically defining the ``time cutoff" on the boundary.